 “There’s a Funnel for THAT!”

-People freak out when you talk about building funnels
+People freak out when you talk about sales funnel stages - and building a sales funnel

 because they think there’s something magic about it...